django/deps/draft/email-providers.md

 the offending `EMAIL_PROVIDERS` entry) or to distinguish updated from deprecated initialization (by checking for `None`).
 Any other use of `alias` is likely problematic.

-(🤔 Maybe Django should actively prevent misuse by blocking access to `settings.EMAIL_PROVIDERS` while `providers.create_connection()` is initializing the backend instance?)

 Here's an example.
 Before migration, this EmailBackend for the hypothetical Wheemail service gets a required WHEEMAIL_API_KEY and optional WHEEMAIL_REGION